services - Vasectomy

 How long is the Vasectomy waitlist?

-Dr. Flannigan’s waitlist for vasectomies has grown to nearly 6 months.
+Dr. Flannigan’s waitlist for vasectomies has grown to 9-12 months.
 If you would like to arrange your vasectomy within 1-2 weeks, consider Pollock Clinics who perform the majority of no-scalpel, no-needle vasectomies in British Columbia.

 Book an appointment